 Chapter 49: CHILD WELFARE SERVICES

-(5) Any activities that would reflect upon the person's changed behavior or circumstances, such as therapy, employment, or education.
+(5) any activities that would reflect upon the person's changed behavior or circumstances, such as therapy, employment, or education; and

 (c) At the review, the person who requested the review shall be provided with the opportunity to present any evidence or other information, including witnesses, that supports his or her request for expungement.
 Upon the person's request, the review may be held by teleconference.